X-VPN Review 2022

 In terms of performance, I found X-VPN to be rather good.
 At the time of writing this X-VPN review, I found it to offer a pretty stable connection.
-All of its apps worked great too and I didn’t notice any crashing or lagging issues.
-However, when putting it next to some other VPNs like PureVPN or Surfshark, it still feels underpowered.
+All of its apps worked great too, and I didn’t notice any crashing or lagging issues.
+However, it still feels underpowered when putting it next to some other best VPNs.

-For instance, the fact that it uses no standard protocols and didn’t manage to unblock Chinese sites like Bilibili really disappointed me.
-In addition, the fact that X-VPN keeps some user logs and is relatively pricy compared to other VPNs, I don’t think it offers the best value for money.
+For instance, it used no standard protocols and didn’t manage to unblock Chinese sites like Bilibili really disappointed me.
+Also, X-VPN keeps some user logs and is relatively pricy than other VPNs, and I don’t think it offers the best value for money.
 So after weighing in all the pros and cons, I’ve given X-VPN a 3.2 stars rating in this review.

 My Rating Criteria